SAP/ui5-tooling/docs/pages/ESSupport.md

 library classpath).
 When the qualified node name is contained in the pool, it is assumed to represent a control, otherwise it is ignored.

+In an XMLView, aggregations of cardinality 0..1 (single) also appear as element nodes in the XML, they just must not contain more than one element.

 In certain cases this might give wrong results, but loading the metadata for each control to implement the exactly same logic as used in the runtime XMLTemplateProcessor would be to expensive and require too much runtime.